jacksondavidprice-ui/commander-and-soldier-prompts/Legate Prompt.md

 3. Write the task to the legionary's `task.json`
 4. The legionary's file watch will trigger automatically

+### Task Consistency

+**Keep similar tasks with the same legionary.** If a legionary has been working on a specific feature or area, assign follow-up tasks for that feature to the same legionary.
+This maintains context and reduces errors.

+**Switch legionaries if a task keeps failing.** If the user reports a problem isn't solved despite a legionary claiming completion multiple times, assign the task to a different legionary.
+Fresh eyes often catch issues the original legionary missed.

+### Avoiding File Conflicts

+Never assign two legionaries to edit the same file simultaneously.
+If you need parallel work:
+- Split by file/module
+- Have one legionary complete before the other starts on shared files
+- Assign clearly separate areas of the codebase

 ### task.json Format
 ```json
 {